PatchLens/go-dep-impact-action/README.md

 # go-dep-impact-action

-A GitHub Action that performs a deep, targeted analysis of Go module dependency updates and their effects on your project.
+A GitHub Action for deep, automated risk analysis of Go module dependency updates, and their effects on your project.

 This tool is in an early release state.
 We provide free hosted usage to Open Source projects which have an Apache 2.0, BSD-2-Clause, BSD-3-Clause, or MIT license.

+> **Usage Note:**
-**Usage Note:** The action runs for the entire duration of the analysis, which may take minutes to an hour.
-This means your GitHub Actions usage minutes will be consumed while polling for status.
-As an alternative, consider installing our [GitHub App go-dep-impact-app](https://github.com/PatchLens/go-dep-impact-app).
+> The action runs for the full analysis duration, which may range from several minutes to over an hour.
+GitHub Actions usage minutes are consumed during status polling.
+For optimized workflows, consider our [GitHub App go-dep-impact-app](https://github.com/PatchLens/go-dep-impact-app).

+---

-## Process
+## How PatchLens Works

-This tool is currently provided as a service, with this action conducting the necessary API calls to deliver the analysis results.
-The provided `GITHUB_TOKEN` is used to validate the repository specifications.
-The repository must be public, and unit tests must be able to run without any network access to utilize our tool in the current early release state.
+This action interfaces with the PatchLens service, submitting your repository for deep static and dynamic analysis through our API.
+Your `GITHUB_TOKEN` is used for authentication.
+The repository must be public, and all tests must run without network access for analysis to succeed (see [limitations](#limitations)).

 You can read details about our [methodology on our website](https://patchlens.com/methodology).
 At a high level, our tool evaluates the risk of a dependency update by: